minhtaimc/edge-store-shipping-methods-dsl/README.md

 1. **Check geo conditions**: Does the user's country match `include` list?
 2. **Check order conditions**: Does order value/items/weight meet requirements?
 3. **Check enabled flag**: Are methods enabled in config?
-4. **Use calculateAllShippingMethods**: See all methods with their availability status
+4. **Use getShippingMethodsForDisplay**: See all methods with their availability status

 ### Tiered Pricing Not Working